influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

   Provide the name of the secret that
   [contains your TLS certificate and key](#set-up-cluster-ingress).
-  The examples above and below use the name, `ingress-tls`.
+  The examples in this guide use the name `ingress-tls`.

   _The `tlsSecretName` field is optional.
 You may want to use it if you already have a TLS certificate for your DNS name._